algorithmiaio/dev-center/_pages/integrations/datarobot.md

 For details on how to export a model using DataRobot Prime, see this [DataRobot blog post](https://community.datarobot.com/t5/resources/exporting-models-with-datarobot-prime/ta-p/4629).

 Once you've exported your DataRobot Prime model, log in to Algorithmia and create a new algorithm.
-In this example, we'll create a Python algorithm using the predefined "Python 3.7 + H2O" environment.
+In this example, we'll create a Python algorithm using the predefined "Python 3.7 + H2O" environment, which includes Java.
 Set your dependencies as follows, including the `six` library for Python 2 backward compatibility.

 ```
 algorithmia>=1.0.0,<2.0
 six
 ```

-In this example, the exported DataRobot Prime model is in `SocialMedia.jar`, which has been uploaded to the hosted data collection `COLLECTION_NAME`, owned by the Algorithmia account `COLLECTION_OWNER`.
+In this example, the exported DataRobot Prime model is in `MODEL_FILE.jar`, which has been uploaded to the hosted data collection `COLLECTION_NAME`, owned by the Algorithmia account `COLLECTION_OWNER`.

 The workflow used in this code is standard for a Python algorithm, with the main exception being that we call the actual model using Java.
 Specifically, in order to run the JAR file, we shell out to the Java interpreter using the Python standard libary's `subprocess.Popen()` class.
 Essentially, this provides a Python wrapper for the Java model, enabling data scientists to work in Python but to use the JAR file from DataRobot.

-Note that this usage of `Algorithmia.client()` assumes that this code is being run on Algorithmia in the Web IDE.
+Note that this usage of the `Algorithmia.client()` object assumes that this code is being run on Algorithmia in the Web IDE.
 If developing locally, you'll need to add your API key and your cluster's domain name (i.e., `Algorithmia.client("API_KEY", "CLUSTER_DOMAIN"`).

 ```python
 import Algorithmia